lemrey/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

       Service code

     Custom carrier server settings
-      Enable custom server settings  Yes
+      Enable custom server settings  No
-      Is bootstrap server            Yes  (Not used without server URI) Server URI
+      Is bootstrap server            No  (Not used without server URI) Server URI
       PSK security tag               0
       Server lifetime                0  (Not used when bootstrap server)